Preston Driving Test Centre

 About Preston Test Centre

-Preston is a DVSA driving test centre located in Wiltshire.
+Preston is a DVSA driving test centre located in Lancashire.
 With a current pass rate of 53.7%, it is close to the national average of approximately 47%.
 The centre conducted 11,380 practical driving tests in the 2024-25 financial year, making it a very busy centre.

 DrivingData UK holds 17 years of historical data for Preston, stretching back to 2007-08.
 This depth of data allows candidates to understand long-term patterns and make informed choices about when and where to take their test.